 Subscribe to Jekyll Casts

-We’re looking at what static site generators are and how they’re different dynamic content management systems like WordPress.
+We’re looking at what static site generators are and how they’re different from dynamic content management systems like WordPress.

 What is a static site generator?